World's eyes turn to sport as Russian Winter Games hit stride

 "I have no idea what's actually going on.
 This is the craziest thing that ever happened," Kotsenburg said.

-Russian President Vladimir Putin has staked his reputation on hosting a successful Games, preparations for which have been overshadowed by threats from Islamist militants based in nearby Chechnya and other north Caucasus regions to disrupt them.
+President Vladimir Putin has staked his reputation on hosting a safe and successful Games.

-The leader has also been under fire for legislation passed last year banning the promotion of gay propaganda among minors, which critics say curtails the rights of homosexuals in Russia.

-Putin says it is designed to protect young people, and has stressed homosexuals would not face discrimination in Sochi.

 Security analysts believe an attack is more likely elsewhere in Russia to humiliate Putin, who launched a war to crush a Chechen separatist rebellion in 1999.